CemBelentepe/MyCPU/Assembler/README.md

 Only single line comments are supported, and both `//` and `;` can be used as comment starters.
 The rest of the line is ignored.

 ## Expressions
 Expressions are categorized as either second pass, or third pass ones.
 The difference is, second pass ones are parsed at the same time as labels, so if a label declaration comes after the expression, it results in an error.
 Third pass expressions however can include labels which are declared later.
 For both cases, the constants have to be defined already.
-Expressions are made up of numbers (decimal: `10`, hexadecimal: `0xA`, octal: `012` or `0o12`, and binary: `0b1010`), identifiers (labels: global, local and both; and constants), math operators (`+`,`-`,`*`,`/`,`**`), parantheses `(`, `)` for grouping, as well as internal functions:
+Expressions are made up of numbers (decimal: `10`, hexadecimal: `0xA`, octal: `012` or `0o12`, and binary: `0b1010`), identifiers (labels: global, local and both; and constants), math operators (`+`,`-`,`*`,`/`, exponentiation: `**`, modulus: `%`), parantheses `(`, `)` for grouping, as well as internal functions:
 ```
 L(0x1234) // "lower half" yields 0x34. defined as L(x) = x & 0x00FF
 H(0x1234) // "upper half" yields 0x12. defined as H(x) = (x & 0xFF00) >> 8